Zhengde Emperor: Court under Liu Jin

 From October 1506 to September 1510, the eunuch-official alliance, led by Liu Jin, dominated the court.
 During the initial months of his rule, Liu Jin eliminated his opponents from the Beijing authorities.
 In December 1506, Han Wen was dismissed due to accusations of abuse of power, and in February 1507, twenty-one officials who protested against the resignation of the grand secretaries were punished.
 Other officials were beaten, tortured, and dismissed.
 By the summer of 1507, Liu Jin had complete control over the government, and no important documents were approved without his consent.

-So far, the Emperor has been spending without any restrictions.
+The Emperor had been spending without any restrictions.
 In September 1507, he paid 350 thousand liang (13 tons) of silver just for the lanterns for the Lantern Festival.
 Additionally, the buildings in the imperial park south of Beijing were rebuilt, and he even built the "Leopard Quarter" (Bao Fang) northwest of the Forbidden City.
-As a result, Liu Jin focused on increasing the Emperor's income.
+Liu Jin focused on increasing the Emperor's income.
 He used the threat of heavy fines to force the officials responsible for finances and taxes to bring in the exact amount of money to Beijing.
 This caused great concern among government officials, as he also demanded levies and supplies from officials on the northern border and Beijing, which left their families impoverished.
 Furthermore, his agents extorted additional silver payments from mines in Fujian and Sichuan, and even organized illegal sales of salt beyond the quotas.
 When officials arrested them, they were arrested themselves.